DronePilotsFederation/WRSA-WorkingGroup/WorldRotorSportsAssociationRules.md

 ### Racing competition structure
 #### It is recommended that the competitions use the following structure, although individual events may elect to use a different structure.

 **Practice:** Pilots may practice at the designated practice fields before the event.
-All practice runs may be timed but will not count towards time trial qualifying runs.
+Practice runs may be timed and may be used for qualifier seeding.

-**Time Trials:** Competitions may include one or more rounds of time trial heats, with either seeding or advancement as a result of best single lap time or best complete race time.
+**Qualifiers:** Competitions may include one or more rounds of qualifiers, with either seeding or advancement as a result of best single lap time or best complete race time.

-**Mains:** Competitions may include one or more rounds of main heats, with best complete race time deciding advancement to semi-finals or finals.
+**Mains:** Competitions may include one or more rounds of main heats, with best complete race time, finishing order or a points-based system based on finishing order deciding advancement to finals.

-**Semi-Finals/Finals:** Pilots who advance from the mains compete in semi-final heats to advance to finals, or advance directly to finals if there is no semi-finals round.
+**Finals:** Pilots who advance from the mains compete in finals, with best complete race time, finishing order or a points-based system based on finishing order deciding final results.

 ### Mini Multirotor Freestyle Rules